-The University maintains a Campus Police Department.
+The University maintains a University Police Department.
 The purpose of this Department is to provide protection and other services required to assist the Administration in the orderly conduct of University business.
-The Department is located in Parking Deck (Ext.
-2000).
+The Department is located in Campustown (309-677-2000).

-When on campus, if assistance is needed the University Police can be called directly or through the Bradley Operator (dial '0' for on campus calls; 676-7611 for off-campus calls).
-Requests for such assistance will be relayed immediately to an onduty officer.
+When on campus, if assistance is needed the University Police can be called directly at 309-677-2000.
+Requests for such assistance will be relayed immediately to an on-duty officer.